-There are several advantages of having longer hours and access to our facilities.
 At SDI you will have access to a computer lab, study spaces, meeting room, kitchen and a central gathering place in a safe and inclusive environment.
 We foster social and cultrual development through community spaces, event management, and collaborative relationships, while creating a lasting positive impression.

 pre-college programs, scholarships and more

 - Student Preferred Name & Gender Change Forms

 Please report any incidents of discrimination, bias, or unfairness you have experienced or observed.
 In addition, please tell us about any incidents you have experienced or observed that impede our campus from being an open and inclusive enfironment.

 Rolla, MO 65409

 Equity and title IX is charged with ensuring Missouri S&T’s compliance with University of Missouri System policies and procedures, state and federal statutes and regulations, especially where it concerns Title IX and other rules governing civil rights and equal opportunity.